timvgl/CuXRFT/docs/source/usage.rst

 """""""""""""""

 | *dict*,
 |   Selects data in the same manner as xarray, as soon as FFT of the dim is done.
 Key must be the result dim of an FFT dim (*_freq).
+Speeds up FFTs after sel and isel are done.

 Further defs:
 -------------